iomesh/docs/docs/storage-usage/volume-operations.md

 ---
-id: application-operations
+id: volume-operations
-title: Application Operations
+title: Volume Operations
-sidebar_label: Application Operations
+sidebar_label: Volume Operations
 ---

 ## Volume Expansion

-IOMesh storage  allows volume expansion after creation, regardless of the pvc is being used or not.Let's see an example
+IOMesh storage  allows volume expansion after creation, no matter whether the PVC is being used or not.

-Assume user has a pvc named example-pvc which capacity is 10Gi:
+Here is an example.
+Assume that there is a PVC named example-pvc which capacity is 10Gi:

 ```yaml
 # cat example-pvc.yaml